-At Center for Sports Medicine & Orthopaedics, our expert hand and upper extremity specialists offer endoscopic carpal tunnel surgery to relieve symptoms and restore function in the hands.
+At Center for Sports Medicine & Orthopaedics, our expert joint specialists offer endoscopic carpal tunnel surgery to relieve symptoms and restore function in the hands.

 Symptoms often worsen over time, and patients may notice trouble sleeping, decreased hand strength, or difficulty performing work and hobbies.
-While non-surgical treatments such as wrist braces, nerve glide exercises, anti-inflammatory medications, or steroid injections can help, surgery may be the most effective way to ultimately relieve symptoms and prevent long-term nerve damage.
+While conservative treatments such as splints, anti-inflammatory medications, or steroid injections can help, surgery may be the most effective way to relieve symptoms and prevent long-term nerve damage.

-At CSMO, our hand and upper extremity specialists specialize in endoscopic carpal tunnel release.
-This minimally invasive surgical technique requires just one small incision in the wrist crease.
-Using a small camera (called an endoscope), surgeons cut the transverse carpal ligament to reduce pressure within the carpal tunnel and create more space for the median nerve and flexor tendons to function properly.
+At CSMO, our joint specialists specialize in endoscopic carpal tunnel repair, a minimally invasive surgery that requires just one to two small incisions in the hand or wrist.
+Using a small camera (called an endoscope), our surgeons cut the transverse carpal ligament to release pressure and tension in the hand, creating more space for the nerve and tendons to function properly.

-This technique preserves surrounding tissue, reduces trauma, and promotes a fast, comfortable recovery.
+This technique preserves surrounding tissue, reduces trauma, and promotes a faster, more comfortable recovery compared to traditional open surgery.
 Endoscopic carpal tunnel surgery usually takes between 10 to 20 minutes.
-Typically, most patients can resume daily activities within a few days of surgery and return to more strenuous activities like sports or manual work within four to six weeks.
+Typically most patients can resume daily activities within a few days of surgery and return to more strenuous activities like sports or gym within four to six weeks.

 Ronald Mitchell, MD